 Quick remedy…

-Lightpainter Premium Member 6 months ago
+Lightpainter Premium Member over 2 years ago

 I never take mine down in the backyard, and I turn them on all year long.
 The new ones I buy for the front yard, invariably get added in the back yard every year.